Darlan (footballer, born 1998)

-Darlan Pereira Mendes (born 16 April 1998), sometimes known as just Darlan, is a Brazilian professional footballer who plays as a midfielder for Chinese Super League club Wuhan Three Towns.
+Darlan Pereira Mendes (born 16 April 1998), sometimes known as just Darlan, is a Brazilian professional footballer who plays for Primeira Liga club Santa Clara.
+He is currently played as a midfielder.

 Professional career

 Darlan joined the youth academy of Grêmio at the age of 12.
 Darlan made his professional debut with Grêmio in a 3–0 Campeonato Gaúcho win over São José-PA on 9 March 2019.

 On 25 July 2023, Darlan moved abroad, signing a 3-year deal with Levski Sofia.

 On 20 February 2024, Levski announced that Darlan would be transferring to Chinese Super League club Wuhan Three Towns.
+On 13 December 2025, Darlan annouanced his departure after the 2025 season.